Ultraviolet Light

 According to a study by Gallant [1], remains that have been exposed to fire could not be differentiated from their surroundings using UV light.

-The Commonwealth of Virginia Search and Rescue began utilizing UV light technology to search for human remains on October 26, 2023 in Tazewell, Virginia (VDEM Mission #2023-10-27-4195).
-Searchers utilized 365nm, 385-395nm, and 390nm wavelength UV handheld flashlights.
-This search produced successful results as searchers discovered human long bones, human hand bones, a human hyoid bone, and human bone fragments.
+Search and Rescue Tracking Institute (SARTI) began utilizing UV light technology to search for human remains on October 26, 2023 in Virginia.
+Searchers utilized 365nm, 385-395nm, and 390nm wavelength UV handheld ALS.
+This search produced successful results as searchers discovered 10 additional human bones.
+Since that time, SARTI has continued to deploy UV ALS with successful results on 11 searches across the Commonwealth of Virginia and continues to advance the science of ultraviolet light for the detection of human remains.

 Experimentation Results Using UV Light vs. White Light at Night